An important British artist

 Benveniste was a contemporary of the artist Patrick Heron; they knew each other in childhood when their fathers – Tom Heron and Alec Walker – collaborated in the creative project of Crysede.
 This business produced high quality, wood-block, hand-printed designs on fine silk textiles and garments which sold in the successful 28 Crysede shops across England for over a decade.
 Walker was the artist and Tom Heron the businessman.

-In one sense, the Land Rugs project was a return to Benveniste’s roots, in the textile aspect of her father’s art, inspiring her to design ‘English Garden’, ‘Magic’, ‘Near & Far’ and ‘Three Wheels’ among many others.
+In one sense therefore, Benveniste’s rugs project was a return to her roots, in the textile aspect of her father’s art, inspiring her to design ‘English Garden’, ‘Magic’, ‘Near & Far’ and ‘Three Wheels’ among many others.
 Colour was a life-long ally in her search for what she described as ‘nature’s signature’.

 Landscapes from Cornwall to Mexico, from Norfolk to Tunisia inspired her to lay down an ever growing matrix of interconnecting themes to illustrate the continuing cycle of birth, growth, decay, death and re-birth in the natural world.

 Granite rocks, woodland, crop rotation, the coastline, breakwaters, fishing boats, local fields, parched desert, mountains and streams – these would all play their part in inspiring her largely abstract work, with reviewers making connections between her paintings and those of Paul Klee and Wassily Kandinsky.
 Klee’s ‘thinking eye’ has been used more than once as a helpful way to describe her ways of seeing, and her subsequent delivery to canvas, paper, etching plate or film.
 Her rug design ‘Receptive’ has resonances with the Bauhaus school of art.